bahmutov/vue-calculator/blog/README.md

 $ open coverage/lcov-report/index.html
 ```

+The `index.html` is a static page that shows a table for each source folder with coverage information.

 ![Coverage report](./images/coverage-report.png)

+**Tip:** store the entire `coverage/lcov-report` folder as a test artifact on your Continuous Integration (CI) server.
+Then browse or download the report to see the collected code coverage after the test run.

 End-to-end tests are _effective_.
 With a single test that loads and interacts with the entire application we have covered 60% of the source code.
 Even better, by drilling down to the individual files, we discover in `src/components/Calculator.vue` the features we have not tested yet.

 ![Covered lines in Calculator.vue file](./images/covered-lines.png)

 The source lines highlighted in red are the lines missed by the test.
-We can see that we still need to write a test that clears the current number, changes the sign, sets the decimal point, multiplies, etc. But we did test typing numbers (appending) and diving numbers.
-The test writing thus becomes following the code coverage as a guide to writing end-to-end tests to travel to all places marked in red.
+We can see that we still need to write a test that clears the current number, changes the sign, sets the decimal point, multiplies, etc. But we did test entering and dividing numbers.
+The test writing thus becomes following the code coverage as a guide to writing end-to-end; add tests until you hit all lines marked in red!

 ```
   Calculator